 Are you looking to operate drive controllers with a controller over an EtherCAT network?

-The following chapters describe commissioning using the DriveControlSuite commissioning software in combination with the TwinCAT 3 or CODESYS V3 automation software.
+The following chapters describe commissioning using DriveControlSuite in combination with the TwinCAT 3 or CODESYS V3 automation software.

 We assume the following system environment as an example so that you can follow the individual commissioning steps exactly: